affiliate disclosure

 Server downtime is one of the reasons I left my first web host.
 A few things in online marketing are more frustrating than seeing your website offline.

-Most web hosts displayed the 99.9% uptime guarantee sales tactic on the sales page, but from experience, many web hosts don’t deliver even up to 90% server uptime.
+Most web hosts display the 99.9% uptime guarantee on their sales pages, but in practice, many don’t deliver even 90% server uptime.

 Check with your web host to verify server uptime and guarantee policy, or read an honest review from previous or current customers; it will guide you to more reliable and valuable information.